deathdric/infrastructure-setup-scripts/conjur/README.md

 (replace `your_user_login` with the value of your linux login).

 Next, we'll pull the docker image.
-Doing operations such as `docker run` will pull it automatically anyways, but it's also a good way to check that you can run docker commands with little impact on your setup :
+Doing operations such as `docker run` will pull it automatically anyway, but it's also a good way to check that you can run docker commands with little impact on your setup :

 ```